venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/01-how-to-sign-in-into-the-wallet.md

    ![enter your seed phrase](../assets/wallet/9.png)

-3. Enter the password into the field to access your wallet.
-If successful, the user is signed in into the wallet account.
+3. Enter the password that you will then specify to confirm actions in the wallet.

    ![enter the password](../assets/wallet/10.png)